MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-ingest-data.md

 ---
 title: "Data warehouse tutorial: Ingest data into a Warehouse"
-description: "In this tutorial, you will ingest data from Microsoft Azure Storage into a Fabric warehouse to create tables."
+description: "In this tutorial, learn how to ingest data from Microsoft Azure Storage into a Warehouse to create tables."
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: scbradl
-ms.date: 11/10/2024
+ms.date: 12/29/2024
 ms.topic: tutorial
 ms.custom:
   - build-2023